Great Expectations (1989 TV series): Locations

 Harty Church on the Isle of Sheppey in Kent was used for the moment when young orphan Pip, whilst visiting his parents' grave, meets the escaped convict, Abel Magwitch.
 Upnor Village was used as the home of Herbert Pocket's fiancée Clara's house.
 Upnor Lighthouse is visible as Pip docks in the village.

+Release

+The first episode aired on the Disney Channel on July 9, 1989.
+It was released on video in 1990.